MediaArea/MediaAreaXml/DataDictionary.md

 -------------------|----------------------------------------------------
 Definition         | Same as `info` but provides additional contextual information Examples           |
-Repeatability      | Repeatable
+Repeatability      | Not repeatable
 Obligation         | Optional

 Attribute          | info6
 -------------------|----------------------------------------------------
 Definition         | Same as `info` but provides additional contextual information Examples           |
-Repeatability      | Repeatable
+Repeatability      | Not repeatable
 Obligation         | Optional

 Attribute          | info7
 -------------------|----------------------------------------------------
 Definition         | Same as `info` but provides additional contextual information Examples           |
-Repeatability      | Repeatable
+Repeatability      | Not repeatable
 Obligation         | Optional

 Attribute          | info8
 -------------------|----------------------------------------------------
 Definition         | Same as `info` but provides additional contextual information Examples           |
-Repeatability      | Repeatable
+Repeatability      | Not repeatable
 Obligation         | Optional

 Attribute          | size
 -------------------|----------------------------------------------------
 Definition         | The `size` is an integer that expresses the amount of data being described by the `data` or `block` element measured in octets.
 Examples           | `11`
-Repeatability      | Repeatable
+Repeatability      | Not repeatable
 Obligation         | Optional